Announcement Type: New Limited Competition Cooperative Agreement

 I. Funding Opportunity Description

-The Indian Health Service (IHS) Office of Clinical and Preventive Services (OCPS) is accepting competitive cooperative agreement applications for support for medical professionals' recruitment and continuing education programs.
-This program is authorized under the Snyder Act, 25 U.S.C.
-13. This program is described in the Catalog of Federal Domestic Assistance under 93.970.
+The Indian Health Service (IHS) is accepting competitive cooperative agreement applications for the Medical Professionals Recruitment and Continuing Education Program.
+This program is authorized under: The Snyder Act, 25 U.S.C.
+13. This program is described in the Catalog of Federal Domestic Assistance (CFDA) under 93.970.

 Limited Competition Justification